 LA Governors - appointed by the Local Authority

-Co-opted Governor and Chair, English, Equalities and Year 3 link governor
+Chair of Governors, Co-opted Governor, Equalities and Year 5 link governor

 I have been a Governor at Cubitt Town Junior school for 7 years and Chair of Governors for the past 2 years.
 I am also part of the Finance Committee and the Teaching and Learning Committee.
 I am a retired teacher with 37 years teaching, 30 of them in Tower Hamlets.
 I first came to Cubitt Town Juniors in 2002 while working for the Support for Learning Service.
 I was impressed with the high standard education, care and support given to the pupils here and was thrilled to be ask to become a governor when I retired in 2011.
 It is so good to see pupils and staff members working together to provide the best education and opportunities for our children.
 The school is committed to preparing pupils for their future helping each child to achieve their full potential.
 It is a privilege to be part of the team here.

-Local Authority Governor and Vice Chair, Literacy and Year 6 link governor
+Vice Chair of Governors, Local Authority Governor, English and Oracy and Year 6 link governor

 I have been a governor at Cubitt Town since 2016.
 I currently sit on the Curriculum Committee, and I am Lead Governor for reading and for Year 5.
 I work for an education charity which trains teachers and school leaders across the UK.
 The charity works to ensure that every child has the opportunity to thrive, no matter what their background, and I am committed to supporting Cubitt Town to achieve this aim with our children.
 I became a governor in order to play a closer role in supporting education in my local community, and I am able to contribute significant experience of the UK school system, especially in school performance, assessment and accountability.
 I am very proud of the improvements that we have delivered at Cubitt Town over the past three years, not only in our examination results but in all areas of the school.
 The work of our whole staff team in developing a safe and caring environment for our children, as well as in building strong links with the community and providing a fantastic range of extra-curricular activities, create an excellent learning environment which allows our children to flourish.
 Outside of school and work, I also play for a brass band and enjoy playing tennis and running, including completing the Sierra Leone Marathon in 2018.